Skip to Main Content

 When a workplace accident occurs and the employee's blood alcohol content evidences intoxication, that alone does not necessarily mean intoxication was the substantial cause of the accident.
 Giles v.
 Eagle Farms, Inc., 339 P.3d 535, 540 (Id.
 2014).
 Idaho Code § 72-208 does not contain a presumptive standard.

 Note: Idaho is one of only a few states without some sort of policy allowing residents to possess products with even low amounts of THC.
-In Idaho, any amount of THC is illegal and marijuana is illegal in all forms.
+In Idaho, any amount of THC is illegal, and marijuana is illegal in all forms.

 Paid Leave

 Idaho does not require private employers to compensate employees during time off for vacation, holiday, bereavement, or sick leave.
 However, an employer will be required to pay for leave that is included as either an express or implied provision of the employee's contract.
-See Ferguson v.
+Ferguson v.
 City of Orofino, 131 Idaho 190 (1998).

 Jury Duty Leave